tudelft3d/geoit1501.website/src/deliverables/final.md

 The idea is that you present and discuss the engineering details of the project, and you can assume that the audience is knowledgeable and thus there is no need to simplify the talk.

 - 15min presentation
+- 5min reflection/question from the [peer-review team](./peer-review.md)
 - 5min reflection/question from the supervisors
-- 10min general discussion
+- 5min general discussion

 Feedback will be provided on the content of the research as well as on the presentation.

 ## 3. Final outreach presentation (during the Geomatics day)

-This is the presentation for a general audience, and thus should be accessible and understandable by laypersons.
+This is the presentation for a general audience, and thus should be accessible and understandable by laypersons (who work in the field of Geomatics)

 - 10min presentation
-- 5min question from the audience.Each project team presents the final report in a 10-minute presentation, followed by a 5-minute reflection by the client.
-This is followed by 10 minutes plenary discussion.
-The presentation is in the Berlage rooms.

-You present your project for an extended audience consisting of: clients, supervisors, all colleague students, interested professionals.

-**Submission:** The final presentation should be uploaded before 9 November, 11am through the appropriate section in Brightspace.
+- 5min question from the audience.